 Relaxation Exercises to Help Combat Stress

-In my twenty-six years of physical therapy practice, I have often had patients come to me with this question, “My doctor told me that I need to reduce the stress in my life.
+In my thirty-six years of physical therapy practice, I have often had patients come to me with this question, “My doctor told me that I need to reduce the stress in my life.
 Do you know of any exercises I can do to relax more?”
 I certainly have some professional advice to share.
 I also have enough personal experience with stress to understand as well.
 You see, we are all human and life is stressful.
 Yes, even physical therapists struggle with stress.
 I have seen and treated many places on the human body where stress can physically manifest itself from headaches, jaw (TMJ) problems, neck pain and muscular trigger points to even some kinds of low back pain.
 Ask a roomful of people in what way they experience stress and some will say “tension headache”.
 Still others are “gut reactors” and they have stomach aches or GI distress.
 Still others describe feeling “tired and aching all over.”

 Stress is unavoidable.
 Our ancient ancestors had to worry about finding food to eat and whether what they were hunting was going to turn around and start to hunt them!
 They did not stress over rush hour traffic, the kids overscheduled lives or the looming work deadline but they did have stress.
 The problem is that although our civilization has greatly evolved since those days, our human physiology is still the same.
 We are wired for the “fight or flight” response to stress.
 Our adaptive response to stress remains primitive.
 This system was highly effective for the ancient “life or death” scenarios and is still our best bet if facing a life or death situation.
 Our problem is that it activates on many levels of modern life experience and sometimes it never seems to stop as we encounter one stress after another.